wpfleger96/Calculator/README.md

 double result = ReversePolishNotation.evaluate(basicMath, postfix);
 ```

+Note: If an element of the infix array contains a number prefixed with a minus
+sign then that number is treated as a negative number.

 For more general information on RPN, you can read its' WikiPedia page here:
 http://en.wikipedia.org/wiki/Reverse_Polish_notation